Lough Cutra Castle: Location

 Lough Cutra Castle is located 3 km south of Gort beside Lough Cutra lake on an area of 600 acres.
 The lake is 1000 acres in size and is Europe's largest privately owned lake.

-The Lough Cutra Castle Triathlon which is part of the Castle Race Series has been held every May since 2012 in the grounds of the castle with the grounds open to the public for the event.
+The Lough Cutra Castle Triathlon, which is part of the Castle Race Series, has been held every May since 2012 in the grounds of the castle, with those grounds open to the public for the event.

 Visitors

-During their state visit to Ireland in May 2015, future king Prince Charles and Camilla stayed at the castle over three days and hosted a state dinner for 18 guests in the castle dining room, guests included the President of Ireland, Michael D. Higgins and his wife Sabina.
+During their state visit to Ireland in May 2015, future king Prince Charles and Camilla, Duchess of Cornwall, stayed at the castle over three days and hosted a state dinner for 18 guests in the castle dining room, guests included the President of Ireland, Michael D. Higgins and his wife Sabina.